Northwestern China: Historic security considerations

-Northwestern China during land reform movement
+During land reform movement

 During China's land reform movement (which began after the defeat of the Japanese in the Second Sino-Japanese War and continued in the early years of the People's Republic of China), the Communist Party encouraged rural women in achieving a "double fanshen" - a revolutionary transformation as both a peasant and a feminist awakening as a woman.
 The progress of Hui women in Northwestern China was promoted as by the Party as an example of such a success.
 Through the rural movement, Hui women were said to have not just received land, but also "freedom over their own bodies."
 Hui women embraced political participation and the rural revolution.
 The land reform movement succeeded among Hui people because activists first won over elder generations.

 Industry

 In the first half of the 20th century, industrial development in China's northwest was state-led.